luau-project/minpack-builder/doc/Build-and-Install-on-macOS-GFortran.md

-# Build and Install on macOS (LLVM flang)
+# Build and Install on macOS (GFortran)

-For this tutorial, we are going to use macOS in a terminal-only fashion, compiling the library with LLVM flang provided by `Homebrew`.
+For this tutorial, we are going to use macOS in a terminal-only fashion, compiling the library with GFortran provided by `Homebrew`.

 ## Table of Contents